99cm234/HMEye/src/HMEye.Template/HMEye.Template/TwincatServices/README.md

 ## Configuring PlcDataCache

-The `PlcDataCache` is configured via the `PlcDataCacheConfigProvider` class, which defines a collection of `CacheItemConfig` objects specifying the PLC variables to cache at startup.
-To modify the initial cache items, update the `GetCacheItemConfigs` method in `PlcDataCacheConfigProvider.cs`.
-This approach provides type safety and IntelliSense support, making it easy to manage large lists of variables.
+The `PlcDataCache` can be configured in 3 different ways.

+1. `PlcDataCacheConfigProvider`: A manually defined collection of `CacheItemConfig` objects that are passed to `PlcDataCache` on startup.
+2. `PlcDataCache.AddConfigItem()`: Accepts a `CacheItemConfig` at any point during run and uses it to add a Cache Item.
+3. `PlcDataCacheConfigLoader`: Automatically scans PLC for symbols with particular custom attributes to create a collection of `CacheItemConfig` objects and pass it to `PlcDataCache` using the same mechamism as `PlcDataCacheConfigProvider`.
+To use both config methods in one project, resulting `CacheItemConfig` collections must be combined.

 If no configurations are provided in `PlcDataCacheConfigProvider`, no variables will be cached by default.

-### Example Configuration in `PlcDataCacheConfigProvider.cs`
+### Configuration using `PlcDataCacheConfigProvider.cs`

 ```csharp
 namespace HMEye.TwincatServices